 - Tumor Cell Migration and Invasion

-Our primary research goal is to understand the molecular mechanisms that regulate tumor cell metastasis.
-Movement of cancer cells from the primary tumor to distant metastatic sites represents the most lethal stage of cancer progression, due to difficulties in detection, isolation and effective targeted treatment of these lesions.
-Metastatic progression depends on a multitude of signaling pathways, understanding of which will result in discovery of novel metastatic tumor markers and for the development of anti-metastatic therapies.
+My primary research goal is to understand the molecular mechanisms that regulate tumor cell metastasis.
+Movement of cancer cells from the primary tumor to distant metastatic sites represents the most lethal stage of cancer progression, due to difficulties in detection, isolation and effective targeted treatment.
+Metastatic progression depends on a multitude of signaling pathways, understanding of which will result in discovery of novel metastatic tumor and for the development of anti-metastatic therapies.
 Specifically, we are investigating the role that reactive oxygen species, antioxidant enzymes and the mitochondria play in metastatic progression of ovarian and bladder cancer.
-Based on this knowledge we are interested in utilizing innovative nano-scale diagnostic and analytical tools to isolate and characterize metastatic tumor cells, and to apply nano-scale therapeutic delivery methods to target and treat metastatic disease.
+Based on this knowledge we are interested in utilizing innovative nano-scale diagnostic and analytical tools to isolate and characterize metastatic tumor cells, and to apply nano-scale therapeutic delivery methods to target and treat metastatic disease

 Selected peer-reviewed publications:

 Dier U, Shin DH, Hemachandra LPMP, Uusitalo LM, Hempel N (2014) Bioenergetic analysis of ovarian cancer cell lines: Profiling of histological subtypes and identification of a mitochondria-defective cell line.
 PLoS One, 9(5) e98479.
 PMC4032324

 Engelberth SA, Hempel N, Bergkvist M (2014) Development of Nanoscale Approaches for Ovarian Cancer Therapeutics and Diagnostics, Critical Reviews in Oncogenesis, 19(3-4):281-315